estebanSem/estebanSem/README.md

 Junior FullStack Developer
 --------------------------

-Junior Developer with 2 years of experience.
+Junior Developer with +1 year of experience.
 I really like back-end, but recently, I've been practicing with some Front technologies.
 I'm in a constant learn, being in touch with tech news

 * 🌍  I'm based in Alicante, Spain
 * ✉️  You can contact me at [esteban.daw11@gmail.com](mailto:esteban.daw11@gmail.com)